Health Department: Reopening Tucson schools for traditional learning unsafe

 While Ducey’s executive order directs schools to make a special effort to accommodate vulnerable students at those sites starting Aug.
 17, it also says schools cannot refuse any student.

+Like other local districts, Vail has been working on a learning model that offered both online and in-person learning options.
+It’s too soon to know if the county’s recommendation will change the plan, says spokeswoman Darcy Mentone.

+The metrics don’t change anything in Amphitheater Schools District’s plan, which already delayed in-person learning until after Labor Day.
+The district is still working on a plan for how to deal with the requirement to offer on-site supervision.

-On the athletics front, Pima County recommended that interscholastic sports and extracurricular activities planned for the fall semester be delayed until spring 2021, with the exception of those activities that can be done safely while mask-wearing and physically distancing.
+On the athletics front, Pima County advised that school interscholastic sports and extracurricular activities planned for the fall semester be delayed until spring 2021, with the exception of those activities that can be done safely while mask-wearing and physically-distancing.

-Tucson's largest school district, TUSD, said on Monday that it intended to follow the Pima County Health Department recommendations.
+The Arizona Department of Health Services will release health metrics by Aug.
+7 that schools can refer to while deciding when to resume traditional in-person instruction, but the county health department has its own metrics, which the governor’s executive order says that schools should consider as well.

+The Pima County Health Department’s COVID-19 website shows nine public health criteria being monitored to determine whether progress is being made in managing the pandemic and slowing community spread.
+Right now, six of those are in the red zone, which means the criteria has not been met.

 Contact reporter Danyelle Khmara at dkhmara@tucson.com or 573-4223.
 On Twitter: @DanyelleKhmara